scottyzen/woonuxt/README.md

 Do not add `extends:` twice in the same config file.
 A duplicate key will overwrite the first one and prevent the layer system from working correctly.

-To override base files, copy the same path into your root project or custom layer.
+To override base files, add a file with the same public name to your root app.
 For example:

-- `woonuxt_base/app/components/ProductCard.vue` → `app/components/ProductCard.vue`
+- `woonuxt_base/app/components/productElements/ProductCard.vue` → `app/components/ProductCard.vue`
-- `woonuxt_base/app/pages/contact.vue` → `pages/contact.vue`
+- `woonuxt_base/app/pages/contact.vue` → `app/pages/contact.vue`

 ### PWA configuration and extension